 EXAMPLE: Continuation of the previous example.
 After application of the sanction, Mr. Tony leaves the home.
-Mrs. Tony is the only adult remaining in the AG .
+Mrs. Tony is the only adult remaining in the AG.
 She carries the sanction that was assigned to her when Mr. Tony refused a job, so the sanction continues.

-When an adult or emancipated minor leaves the home of one WV WORKS AG and joins another one, all members of the new AG are assigned the same number of sanctions.
-This number is determined by assigning each adult/emancipated minor the highest number of sanctions assigned to any one of the adults/emancipated minors in the new AG.
+When a Work-Eligible adult or emancipated minor leaves the home of one WV WORKS case and joins another one, all members of the new AG and any non-recipient Work-Eligible Individuals are assigned the same number number is determined by assigning sanctions.
+This adult/emancipated minor the highest number of sanctions assigned to any one of the adults/emancipated minors in the new AG or any non-recipient Work-Eligible Individuals.

 EXAMPLE: Continuation of previous example.
 When Mr. Tony leaves Mrs. Tony, he moves in with a former fiancee, Nellie.
 Mr. Tony is the father of 2 of Nellie's children.
 Nellie and her 3 children are WV WORKS recipients.
 Nellie previously failed, without good cause, to cooperate with BCSE in obtaining support for her third child.
 In addition, she failed, without good cause to continue her CWEP placement.
 Nellie's case has been sanctioned twice.
-When Mr. Tony joins her AG, he is assigned 2 sanctions, since Nellie has the higher number of sanctions.
-After 6 months, Mr. Tony decides to return to his wife.
+When Mr. Tony joins her AG, he is assigned 2 sanctions, since Nellie has the higher number of sanctions. months, Mr. Tony decides to return to his wife.
 When he leaves, Nellie continues to have 2 sanctions.
 When Mr. Tony returns to his wife, he now has 2 sanctions that were assigned to him from Nellie's case.
 Therefore, the case which includes Mr. and Mrs. Tony now has been assigned 2 sanctions.
 The next offense by Mr. or Mrs. Tony results in application of the 3rd sanction, case closure.

 Upon learning of his sanction status, Mr. Tony goes back to live with Nellie.
 Mr. Tony and Nellie each continue to have 2 assigned sanctions.
-Shortly after his return, Nellie fails to keep an appointment with a prospective employer.
+Shortly after his return.
+Nellie fails to keep an appointment with a prospective employer.
 She tells the Worker that she wanted to stay home to be with the father of her children.
 The Worker determines that she did not have good cause and applies the 3rd sanction.
 Mr. Tony immediately returns to his wife.
 This makes his wife and children ineligible since he was included in Nellie's case when the 3rd sanction was applied.